rakor/freebsd-desktop/README.md

 At the moment the script will install a desktop based on KDE or Awesome (you have the choice).

-You should have at least 8GB free space to install a KDE deaktop.
+You should have at least 8GB free space to install a KDE desktop.

 To get all benefits out of this script you should _not_ add a user during installation, but after having this script added some config-files to the homedir-skeleton.